How to write a casenote

 A casenote is a document that summarizes and analyzes key aspects of a legal case.
 It serves as a concise reference tool for legal professionals to understand the facts, issues, and legal principles involved in a case.
 To ensure the effectiveness and usefulness of a casenote, the following elements should be included:

-See also How to strikethrough in outlook
+See also How to fit a fire door

 1. Case citation